BIG AG DATA CONFERENCE

 By Train: The Amtrak Station is in downtown Davis.
 The station is walking distance to campus.

 Parking on Campus: Visitor parking is required.
 Parking lots #1 and #2 on the south side of the campus, are the closest lots to the Walter A. Buehler Alumni Center (payment can be made on site).
-Please see the campus parking map for more details.

 A block of rooms is available at Hyatt Place UC Davis.
 The hotel is located on campus, a short walk to the conference site.
 Room rates include free breakfast and parking.